calvinmclean/automated-garden/docs/controller_advanced.md

 #### Additional MQTT Options
 The following options should be left as defaults, unless you have a good reason to change them.

 `MQTT_CLIENT_NAME`: Name to use when connecting to MQTT broker.
-By default this is `GARDEN_NAME`.
+By default this is `TOPIC_PREFIX`.
 It is important that this is unique

 `MQTT_WATER_TOPIC`: Topic to subscribe to for incoming commands to water a plant